999n/Hello_world/README.md

 # Hello_world
-A repository to test whether the Github is really good at what it promises to deliever to us
+A repository to test whether the Github is really good at what it promises to deliever us